 The Rutherford refinery operates in accordance with the EPL 12555 and an approved Air Quality Management Plan (AQMP).
-A summary of the AQMP is provided within the OEMP, which is available on the Cleanaway website.
+The AQMP was revised in June 2022 and is available on the Cleanaway website.
 The AQMP describes air quality management and monitoring requirements associated with the hydrogenation plant.